reshma78611/Fake-News-Classifier-using-LSTM/README.md

-# Fake-News-Classifier-using-LSTM
+# Fake News Classifier using LSTM
-Fake News Classifier using LSTM
+Here two datasets are used train and test, Since data size for train is large it can't be attached.